News

 Q7.
 What is the passing score for OET?

-Most regulatory bodies require a score of 350 (Grade B) or higher in each of the four sub-tests.
+Most regulatory bodies require a score of 350 (Grade B) in the four sub-tests.

 Q8.
 How long is the OET certificate valid?

-The validity of the OET results depends on the institution or regulatory body, but typically it is valid for 2 years.
+The validity of the OET results depends on the institution or regulatory body, but they are typically valid for two years.

 Q9.
 Can I retake individual sections of OET?

-Yes, candidates can choose to retake specific sections of the OET instead of the whole test.
+Yes, candidates can retake specific sections of the OET instead of the whole test.

 Q10.
 How can I register for OET?

-You can register for OET through the official OET website by selecting your test date and location and paying the exam fee.
+You can register for OET through the official OET website, select your test date and location, and pay the exam fee.

 Q11.
 Is the OET available online?

-Yes, OET can be taken both at test centers and online via the OET at Home option.
+OET can be taken online at test centers via the OET at Home option.

 Q12.
 What is the test duration?